12 Sayings Only People From California Will Understand

 California is known by many as the land of beautiful celebrities, packed freeways, and perpetual summer.

-But the nation’s most populated state also has a huge variety of people with unique ways of speaking, from valley girl speak to surfer lingo to slang inspired by Bay Area hip hop.
+But the nation’s third-largest state also has a huge variety of people with very distinct ways of speaking, from valley girl speak to surfer lingo to slang inspired by Bay Area hip hop.

 The people of the Golden State speak a dialect distinct enough to warrant its own name: California English.